The Sweet Hereafter (film)

 The Sweet Hereafter is a 1997 Canadian drama film written and directed by Atom Egoyan, adapted from the 1991 novel by Russell Banks.
 It tells the story of a school bus accident in a small town that kills 14 children.
-A class-action lawsuit ensues, proving divisive in the community and becoming tied with personal and family issues.
-It stars an ensemble cast featuring Ian Holm, Sarah Polley, Maury Chaykin, Bruce Greenwood, Tom McCamus, Gabrielle Rose, Arsinée Khanjian and Alberta Watson.
+Survivors and grieving parents file a class-action lawsuit.
+This proves divisive in the community and becomes tied with personal and family issues.
+The ensemble cast includes Ian Holm, Sarah Polley, Maury Chaykin, Bruce Greenwood, Tom McCamus, Gabrielle Rose, Arsinée Khanjian and Alberta Watson.

-The film, inspired by the 1989 Alton, Texas, bus crash, was filmed in British Columbia and Ontario, incorporating a film score with medieval music influences and references to the story of the Pied Piper of Hamelin.
+The book was set in a small upstate New York Town.
+The film was set in a Canadian town, and was filmed in British Columbia and Ontario.
+The film score had medieval music influences and references to the story of the Pied Piper of Hamelin.

 Although The Sweet Hereafter was not a box office success, it was critically acclaimed and won three awards, including the Grand Prix, at the 1997 Cannes Film Festival, along with seven Genie Awards, including Best Motion Picture.
 It also received two Academy Award nominations, for Best Director and Best Adapted Screenplay.
-Toronto International Film Festival critics named The Sweet Hereafter one of the top 10 Canadian films of all time.
+Toronto International Film Festival critics ranked The Sweet Hereafter as one of the top 10 Canadian films.

 Plot

-In the small town of Sam Dent, British Columbia, a school bus hits a patch of ice, runs through a barrier and crashes into a lake, killing 14 children.
+In the small town of Sam Dent, British Columbia, a school bus hits a patch of ice, runs through a barrier, and crashes into a lake, killing 14 children.
 The grieving parents are approached by an out-of-town lawyer, Mitchell Stephens, who is haunted by his dysfunctional relationship with his drug-addicted daughter.
 Stephens persuades the reluctant parents and bus driver Dolores Driscoll to file a class-action lawsuit against the town and bus company for damages, arguing that the accident is a result of negligence in constructing the barrier or the bus.

 The case depends on coaching the few surviving witnesses to say the right things in court, particularly Nicole Burnell, a 15-year-old paralyzed from the waist down as a result of the accident.
 Before the accident, Nicole was an aspiring musician and was being sexually abused by her father, Sam.

 One bereft parent, Billy Ansel, distrusts Stephens and pressures Sam to drop the case; Nicole overhears their argument.
 In the pretrial deposition, Nicole unexpectedly accuses the bus driver Dolores of speeding, halting the lawsuit.
 Stephens and Sam know she is lying but can do nothing.
 Two years later, Stephens sees Dolores working as a bus driver in a city.